malaterre/GDCM/README.txt

 Therefore you should be able to use GDCM from the bleeding edge without knowing too much on what is going on.
-All you need to do is have a look at the GDCM dashboard, and if your plateform is 'green' then you can update your svn copy and compile safely knowing that there are very few chances that something won't work.
+All you need to do is have a look at the GDCM dashboard, and if your plateform is 'green' then you can update your git copy and compile safely knowing that there are very few chances that something won't work.
 Cheers !